rippleFCL/meshmon/README.md

     - `git`: Load configuration from a Git repository
   - **`git_repo`** (optional): Git repository URL when using `config_type: git`
     - Example: `https://github.com/gituser/repo.git`
+  - **`discord_webhook`: (optional) Discord Webhook url to send node status changes too

 ### Network Configuration

-The network config outlined in this section must be present and identical on all nodes.
+The network config outlined in this section must be present on all nodes.
 There are two types of network config: `local` or `git`.

 #### Configuration Modes